michaljanocko/haskell_bois/content/8/post_en.md

----
-odo: 63
-elev: "0.9 mi of climbing the mountains and 1.2 of falling down to the valleys"
----

 - We couldn't get the bikes back on the road from the hole we slept in
 - Breakfast at _Hromovka_.
 Lunch as well
 - Mountains.
 Mountains everywhere.